jslay88/qbt_migrate/README.md

       -s, --skip-bad-files  Skips bad .fastresume files instead of exiting.
 Default behavior is to exit.
       -l {DEBUG,INFO}, --log-level {DEBUG,INFO}
                             Log Level, Default is INFO.
+      -v, --version         Prints the current version number and exits.

 By default, everything happens in the BT_backup directory defined by the OS the script is running on.
 Override `BT_backup` path if needed.